All Products

 FROM pg_stat_activity

--- After you confirm the details, terminate the sessions
+-- After confirming the list, terminate the sessions

 SELECT pg_terminate_backend(pid)